VS

 Price and efficiency are key factors when choosing a car – and this is often where the real differences emerge.

-As for range, the Mercedes GLA performs hardly perceptible better – achieving up to 74 km, about 4 km more than the Hyundai Tucson.
+As for electric range, the Mercedes GLA performs hardly perceptible better – achieving up to 74 km, about 4 km more than the Hyundai Tucson.

 Engine and Performance: